erogol/BlaGPT/README.md

 ## BlaGPT Model
 BlaGPT is a flexible Transformer implementation that you can turn on/off following things in the config.

+Results below are the numbers after an epoch of training with fineweb10B, mostly using the default parameters.
+My goal is to see how things work without fiddling with the model and hyperparameters a lot.

 Multi-token prediction - [link](https://arxiv.org/pdf/2404.19737)

 Weight tying - [link](https://arxiv.org/abs/1608.05859v3)